top of page

 Let’s not pretend that universities are equalizers.
 Access to higher education is still chained to wealth, social capital, and conformity.
 Students who break norms, speak differently, dress differently, or carry trauma are often treated as broken, not brave.

-It’s time we stopped handing out degrees only to those with privilege—and started awarding recognition to those who’ve survived the most.
+It’s time we stopped handing out degrees only to those with privilege.
+It's time we started awarding recognition to those who’ve survived the most.

 From Diagnosis to Empowerment

-What if we stopped pathologizing children and started confronting the real deficits—in our systems, our expectations, and our imaginations?
+What if we stopped pathologizing children and started confronting the real deficits?
+What about if we confronted the issues in our systems, our expectations, and our imaginations?

 We should be asking: